Are professional expert witnesses a “good thing”? Can those who make a living as a hired gun be, well, objective?

 - Evaluating claims in the context of past and future damages incurred

-- Identifying the exact type of expertise, evidence, and documentation required
+- Identifying the exact types of expertise, evidence, and documentation required